storybuilder-org/StoryCAD/ROADMAP.md

 tablet to test with.
 We've made some progress, but don't have a functional StoryBuilder deployment that works on ARM64 devices.

-We've acquired a second test computer, a Surface X, and are working on this as time permist.
+We've acquired a second test computer, a Surface X, and are working on this as time permits.

 ### Implement a Print Manager for printed reports (#157)